 Buildings of 5 or more stories and more than 15 years old must be inspected by a registered architect or engineer.
 The frequency of the inspections varies between 5 and 12 years, based on the assigned category of the building.

 website: Department of Neighborhood Services

 NEW YORK, NY

 Buildings of 6 or more stories, including basements, must be inspected by a registered architect or engineer every five years.
-Vertical Access holds two special rigger licenses with the NYC Department of Buildings and has a Qualified Exterior Wall Inspector (QEWI) on staff.
+Vertical Access holds two special rigger licenses with the NYC Department of Buildings and partner Kelly Streeter, P.E., is a registered Qualified Exterior Wall Inspector (QEWI).

 website: New York City Department of Buildings: Facade Inspection & Safety Program